Linear waves in sheared flows. Lower bound of the vorticity growth and propagation discontinuities in the parameters space: Conclusions

 \section{Conclusions}

-For small two-dimensional internal vortical waves in the plane Couette and Poiseuille flows, we determined the lower bound for the enstrophy algebraic growth.
-In particular we explored the wavenumber and Reynolds number parameter space in the region $\alpha\in[0.01,10], Re\in[10,10^5] $.
-This result was obtained by extending the nonmodal approach to the analytical modal procedure conceived by J. L. Synge (1938), as an alternative to the perturbation analysis based on the study of the wave kinetic energy.
+For 2D, viscous, vortical internal waves in the plane Couette and Poiseuille flows, we determined the exact lower bound for the enstrophy transient growth.
+This result was obtained following J.L.
+Synge's approach (1938), which at that time had already been conceived as an alternative to kinetic-energy based analysis.

-The lower bound for enstrophy transient growth is actually a surjective function $Re_{\Omega} = Re_{\Omega} (\alpha)$.
-As far as the monotonic decay is concerned, we found that at all wave-numbers this bound is less restrictive than the kinetic energy one, $Re_{E}=Re_{E } (\alpha)$ .
-That is $Re_{\Omega} (\alpha) > Re_{E} (\alpha)$.
-This is physically noticeable because an initial vortical traveling perturbation which experiences a fast kinetic energy growth, simply because optimized to do so, will not necessarily experience an enstrophy transient growth.
-The enstrophy growth may therefore lag until higher Reynolds number are reached.
-In particular, this can be so when the system evolves in the central region of the parameter space where the nonlinear coupling is expected to show up.
+As far as the monotonic decay is concerned, it is found that at all wavenumbers this bound is less restrictive than the kinetic energy one, that is $Re_{\Omega} (\alpha) > Re_\mathrm{E} (\alpha)$.
+This is physically noticeable, it is indeed not intuitive that an initial vortical perturbation which experiences a quick kinetic energy growth does not necessarily experience an enstrophy transient growth.

-With this study we give information on the scaling laws for the kinetic energy, the enstrophy maximal growth and related times in terms of the Reynolds number-wavenumber product.
-We highlight that Poiseuille and Couette maps differ more in the enstrophy case rather than the kinetic energy case.
+Our study provides new maps for the maximal perturbation enstrophy growth and related time scales.
+In the low-wavenumber part of the parameters space, this yields information on the scaling law for both the enstrophy and kinetic energy maximal growth.
+We highlight that Poiseuille and Couette maps differ more in the enstrophy case rather than in the kinetic energy case.

-In addition, by building on the results of \cite{desanti2016}, we here underline the notable changes in the dispersion properties within the parameter space.
-By keeping the Reynolds number constant, if one moves from very low wavenumbers, in the case of Couette motion one can pass from stationary waves to dispersive waves which then becomes progressively less dispersive reaching a quasi-convective propagation.
-While in the case of Poiseuille motion one can pass abruptly from very dispersive waves to non-dispersive waves.